 Abstract-Merge trees, a type of topological descriptors, serve to identify and summarize the topological characteristics associated with scalar fields.
-They present a great potential for the analysis and visualization of time-varying data.
+They have great potential for analyzing and visualizing time-varying data.
 First, they give compressed and topology-preserving representations of data instances.
 Second, their comparisons provide a basis for studying the relations among data instances, such as their distributions, clusters, outliers, and periodicities.
 A number of comparative measures have been developed for merge trees.
 However, these measures are often computationally expensive since they implicitly consider all possible correspondences between critical points of the merge trees.
 In this paper, we perform geometry-aware comparisons of merge trees using labeled interleaving distances.
 The main idea is to decouple the computation of a comparative measure into two steps: a labeling step that generates a correspondence between the critical points of two merge trees, and a comparison step that computes distances between a pair of labeled merge trees by encoding them as matrices.
 We show that our approach is general, computationally efficient, and practically useful.
-Our general framework makes it possible to integrate geometric information of the data domain in the labeling process.
-At the same time, it reduces the computational complexity since not all possible correspondences have to be considered.
+Our framework makes it possible to integrate geometric information of the data domain in the labeling process.
+At the same time, the framework reduces the computational complexity since not all possible correspondences have to be considered.
 We demonstrate via experiments that such geometry-aware merge tree comparisons help to detect transitions, clusters, and periodicities of time-varying datasets, as well as to diagnose and highlight the topological changes between adjacent data instances.

-Index Terms-Merge trees, merge tree metrics, topological data analysis, topology in visualization
+ndex - Terms-Merge trees, merge tree metrics, topological data analysis s, topology in visualization •

-1 INTRODUCTION
+1 Introduction

-The efficient analysis of large and complex data is an essential component of a modern scientific workflow.
-The key ingredients in data analysis are the identification, tracking, and comparison of features expressing essential structures in the data.
-To this end, topological data analysis (TDA) has proven to provide fundamental tools for visual data analysis in terms of abstraction and summarization.
+THE effective visualization of large and complex scientific data \ is an essential component of a modern analytics workflow.
+The key ingredients of this workflow are the identification, tracking, and comparison of features expressing essential structures in the data.
+To this end, topological data analysis has proven to provide fundamental tools for visual data analysis in terms of abstraction and summarization.
 Topological descriptors for scalar field data, such as persistence diagrams, barcodes, merge trees, contour trees, Reeb graphs, and Morse-Smale complexes, are among the most widely used applied topological tools in visualization.
-These descriptors present a great potential for the analysis and visualization of time-varying data.
+These descriptors have great potential for analyzing and visualizing time-varying data.
 First, they give compressed and topology-preserving representations of data instances.
 Second, their comparisons provide a basis for studying the relations among data instances, such as their distributions, clusters, outliers, and periodicities; see the work of Yan et al. [1] for a recent survey.